stefan52a/care-by-circles/README.md

 ENDIF
 CHECKMULTISIG
 ```
-where n>m/2, and contractPleaseSign_hash is the hash of:
+where n>m/2, and contractPleaseSign_hash is the hash of (simplified):

 ```
 const ID = require('./identification');